Code & Law Enforcement

 2. The right to have an interpreter or translator inform you of these rights.
-Contact your law enforcement officer on the Crime Victim Assitance Coordinator if you need these services.
+Contact your law enforcement officer or the Crime Victim Assistance Coordinator if you need these services.

 4. The right to receive restitution from offenders.
 If you have suffered financial loos as a result of the crime, the Court, at its discretion may order restitution.
 You may contact the Victim Assistance Coordinator for specific information regarding restitution.

 5. The right to know all rights under this law including information about services and victim assistance at the local level.
-The Laramie County Sherifff's Department, stablished a Crime Victim Assistance Program in ????.
+The Laramie County Sheriff's Department, established a Crime Victim Assistance Program in

 8. The right to prompt return of property seized as evidence.
 Contact you law enforcement officer or the Victim Assistance Coordinator for the information about the return of property.

 9. The right to preservation of employment while participating in the criminal justice process.
 A victim or witness, upon request, shall be assisted by law enforcement agencies, the prosecuting attorney, of defense attorney in informing an employer that the need for victim or witness, upon request, shall be assisted by law enforcement agencies, the prosecuting attorney, of defense attorney in informing an employer that the need for victim or witness cooperation may necessitate their absence from work.